yodynetwork/yody/doc/build-osx.md

 make deploy
 ```

-## Running Qtum Core
+## Running Yody Core

-Qtum Core should now be available at `./src/qtumd`.
+Yody Core should now be available at `./src/qtumd`.
 If you compiled support for the GUI, it should be available at `./src/qt/qtum-qt`.

 The first time you run `qtumd` or `qtum-qt`, it will start downloading the blockchain.